viewi/viewi/doc/PageEngine.md

 ##### If and foreach combinations
 You can have `if` and `foreach` together, but order matters:
-This will check `if` condition first, and if i'ts true will execute `foreach`
+This will check `if` condition first, and if it's true will execute `foreach`
 ```php
 <div if="$condition" foreach="$array as $item"...`
 ```